Welcome to our dehydrating pet food page. Storing food for long-term isn't just for humans!

-My husband and I were out swimming when we noticed this tiny dog on our patio, looking over at us.

-Whenever we attempted to get close to her, she'd run off.
+Way back in 2008, my husband and I were out swimming when we noticed this tiny dog on our patio, wistfully looking towards us.
+However, when we attempted to get close to her, she'd run off.

-It was about a month later, on my father's 80th birthday, that the little doggie needed help (huge tick on her ear which we immediately had removed) and this time, she didn't run away and she gladly let us help her!
+It was about a month later, on my father's 80th birthday, that the little doggie needed help (huge tick on her ear which we immediately had removed).
+This time she didn't run away and she gladly let us help her!

 We drove around our local streets asking if anyone had a missing pooch – but no-one laid claim.